olivermel/hammerdb-el6-rpm/README.md

-# IMCS 1.06-1 RPM built for RHEL 6.5
+# HAMMERDB 2.19 RPM built for RHEL 6.5

-**Description**: This project to build an imcs spec file for building the imcs rpm package as an extension for Postgresql.

-IMCS is In-Memory Columnar Store for PostgreSQL.
-Vertical data model is more efficient for analytic queries performing operations on entire column.
-IMCS provides 10-100 times improvement in performance comparing with standard SQL queries because of:

-    data skipping: fetching only data needed for query execution parallel execution: using multiple threads to execute query vector operations: minimizing interpretation overhead and allowing SIMD instructions reduced locking overhead: simple array level locking no disk IO: all data is in memory
+**Description**:  HammerDB is a graphical open source database load testing and benchmarking tool for Linux and Windows to test databases running on any operating system.
+HammerDB is automated, multi-threaded and extensible with dynamic scripting support

   - **Technology stack**:

-    When installed imcs will act as an extension for Postgresql.

-  - **Functions:
-    See this page for details on functions: pgxn.org/dist/imcs/user_guide.html#Functions
+    HammerDB supports Oracle, SQL Server, DB2, TimesTen, PostgreSQL, Greenplum, Postgres Plus Advanced Server, MySQL,  Redis and Trafodion SQL on Hadoop.
+HammerDB includes complete built-in workloads based on industry standard benchmarks as well as capture and replay for the Oracle database.

 =======

 ## Dependencies

-The build process for the imcs rpm requires postgresql9.4-devel and postgresql9.4 (x86_64) packages.
+The build process for the hammerdb rpm only requires the devel (x86_64) packages.
-And the imcs package is intended for an x86_64 system.
+And this hammerdb package is intended for an x86_64 system.

 ## Installation